Bruno-OGSilva/Customer-Retail-Analytics/models/staging/stg_ccl_stores.md

   - **Consistency Check:** Confirm that the hardcoded `province` field consistently holds the value `'AB'`.

 ## Conclusion
-The `staging_ccl_stores` model lays the groundwork for reliable downstream processing by standardizing raw store data from CCL.
+The `stg_ccl_stores` model lays the groundwork for reliable downstream processing by standardizing raw store data from CCL.
 With clear naming conventions, proper field derivation, and consistent tagging, this model ensures that the data is clean, unique, and ready for further transformation and analysis.